underground-software/ILKD_course_materials/coverletters.md

 If your self-assessment of success is not 100%, please document all known issues.
 Be honest with your self-assessment.
 If obvious errors are discovered despite high self-assessment, then we reserve the right to give you a zero.
-We also reserve the right to dock points for grammatical mistakes.
+We also reserve the right to dock points for grammatical mistakes and spelling errors.